 That morning, I left Bcharre at 8 am.
 I stopped a few times but it took me till 3 pm to arrive in Zahlé.
 I was so happy and relieved to finally be able to cross a mountain range and see the broad and green Bekaa Valley in front of me.
 During this day of intense driving, I saw so much of the interior of Lebanon but it came at a toll.
 I felt a migraine throbbing underneath my templates and I felt like my face was burning up.
 I could feel my body was protesting.

-I checked into my guest house in Zahlé, the Beit el Kroum Boutique Hotel, and contemplated what to do.
+I checked into my guesthouse in Zahlé, the Beit el Kroum Boutique Hotel, and contemplated what to do.
 Outside, the blue sky beckoned me to come outside.
-Inside, my phone’s weather app would tell me bad weather was at the horizon for tonight and tomorrow.
-I would have 2 hours to get to Baalbek and explore one of the best preserved Roman ruins in the world.
+Inside, my phone’s weather app would tell me bad weather was on the horizon for tonight and tomorrow.
+I would have 2 hours to get to Baalbek and explore one of the best-preserved Roman ruins in the world.